-Epilepsy Society Chesham Lane, Chalfont St Peter, Buckinghamshire SL9 0RJ
+Epilepsy Society Chesham Lane, Chalfont St Peter.
+Buckinghamshire SL9 0RJ

 Every effort is made to ensure that all information is correct at the time of printing.
 Please note that information is intended for a UK audience.
 This information is not a substitute for advice from your own doctors.
 Epilepsy Society is not responsible for any actions taken as a result of using this information.
-Epilepsy Society Helpline 01494 601 400 Information and emotional support.